 - Using a pipette, create labeled slides for each brand of water.
 Create an additional slide using plain tap water, and (if possible) another one using filtered tap water.

 - Examine each slide under a microscope.
 Carefully record all observations.

 - Arrange a blindfold taste test experiment, using at least 20 volunteers, to discover consumer preferences.

 - Interpret your findings in a detailed report.

-Include interesting photos, diagrams, and models in your science fair display.
+- Include interesting photos and bottled water samples in your science fair display.